Generating 3D printable mesh models of brain arteries

 Preparing the Model for Printing

-The main objective of the created tool was to prepare a 3D printable spatial mesh based on a pre-set 3D model (mesh), and the description of the locations where a specific model was to be connected to the simulator (coordinates including the direction of the inlets).
-As a whole, the preparation of such a 3D printable models consisted of the following steps:
+The main objective of this tool is to create printable spatial mesh based on a pre-set 3D model (mesh).
+But not only.
+It also defined inlet locations (coordinates and direction) for the simulator.
+As a whole, the preparation of such 3D printable models consisted of the following steps:

 The first three steps have already been described in other articles, in this one we will cover the last two.